JaySanders95/Dog-Lovers-Club/README.md

 - Although there is no text in the footer, the 'text' colour is used on the clickable social media icons, taken from FontAwesome and modified larger.
 When these links are clicked, they do not navigate the user away from the page, rather it opens a new tab with the _blank attribute.
 - To follow the :hover colour scheme for all links, when the user hovers over the social media, the same red background as the other links in the page will appear and the cursor will change to a pointer.

+# Testing
+- I tested this page across multiple devices and multiple browsers, this includes 4 iPhones, 5 Samsung devices, 2 Google devices, Mac safari, Google chrome, Internet Explorer & Samsung Internet.
+The 'hover' parts of the code were activated when the sections were pressed to give the same effect.

+- I can confirm that the page rendered nicely across all devices, except when dark mode was turned on, this would display a negative image colour contrast against the images/divs.
+This problem only happened once and was fixed when Dark Mode was deactivated.

+- I can also confirm that all of the buttons worked across all devices, navigation took the users to the correct place.
+The "let's go" buttons correctly sent the users back to the main part of the page as the secondary links have not been added to the project.

 # Bugs

 ## Fixed bugs